 pinarc feeding clinic

 Paediatric Feeding Disorder affects one in 37 children under the age of five.
-For these children, eating, drinking, chewing, and swallowing are painful and scary.
+For these children, eating, drinking, chewing, and swallowing can be painful and scary.

 Feeding can be a tricky and frustrating skill to master, for children and their families.
 At Pinarc we have trained therapists who can help you work out the missing piece of the puzzle to improve your child’s feeding skills.
 We can support individuals with a wide range of feeding difficulties, including picky or selective eating, chewing or swallowing difficulties, sensory processing difficulties, feeding disorders with underlying medical factors, anxiety, with weaning from tube feeds, or trauma related to feeding.